First Emperor of Rome27BC-14AD

 “I left Rome a city of marble, though I found it a city of bricks.”

 Augustus was indeed a practical man.
-He did not surround himself with great luxuries and instead preferred quite modest furnishings, diet and dress.
+He did not surround himself with great luxuries and instead preferred quite modest furnishings, diet, and dress.
 He lived in a modest palace on the Palatine Hill overlooking the Forum.
 Although he had a great passion for the people and honesty in politics, the interesting paradox was that he mistrusted the mob and disliked large crowds.
-These curiously seem to be thr traits of many great men whom history has put forward in times of crisis.
+These curiously seem to be the traits of many great men whom history has put forward in times of crisis.

 Augustus did have literary aspirations.
 While most of his writings have not survived, we do have a few things that provide insight into the man called Augustus.
 One such piece is a letter he wrote to his grandson Gaius demonstrating his deep family devotion.
 We also have the famous Res Gestae, which lists his great achievements.
-Augustus also authored an attack on Brutus’ Eulogy of Cato, which was a philosophical treatise and an autobiography totalling 13 books.
-Augustus also made an effort at writing poetry and tragedy – Sicily, Epiphanus and Ajax.
+Augustus also authored an attack on Brutus’ Eulogy of Cato, which was a philosophical treatise and an autobiography totaling 13 books.
+Augustus also made an effort at writing poetry and tragedy – Sicily, Epiphanus, and Ajax.
 Augustus apparently destroyed Ajax himself.

 The monetary reform of Augustus was a major change that would forever alter the course of Rome’s monetary history.
 Bronze coinage, which had virtually ceased to be minted after 84 BC, was restituted.
 The minting of gold and silver were maintained under Octavian’s own personal control and gold now became a regular part of the Roman monetary system for the first time.

 Mints: Rome, Emerita, Caesaraugusta (?), Colonia Patricia (?), Lugdunum, Ephesus, Pergamum